No leopards in Aarey? Activists gather evidence to prove MMRC wrong

-Contrary to the MMRC’s claims, leopards have been spotted just a kilometre away from the Metro III car depot site in Aarey Colony
+Contrary to Mumbai Metro Rail Corporation (MMRC) claims, leopards have been spotted just a kilometre away from the Metro III car depot site in Aarey Colony.
+We have video

 As soon as mid-day highlighted how the Metro authorities claimed that Aarey Colony has no forest or leopards, citizens and activists have once again joined forces to collect photographs, research studies and any other evidence they can find to prove that Aarey is not only blessed with woodland and grassland, but is also home to thriving wildlife, including leopards.